How Flow Management Helps Airports Solve Capacity Constraints

 Understanding how people move is critical to assessing capacity and forecasting the effects of delays or disruptions.
 Effective expansion planning relies on forecasting to predict traveller numbers at any given time.

 Even so, the best-laid plans can quickly become obsolete as flights deviate from their scheduled arrival and departure times, creating a domino effect of disruption.
-If airports can foresee the events that will affect terminal operations, they will be able to adjust plans accordingly.
-But how?
+If airports can foresee the events affecting terminal operations, they can adjust plans accordingly.

 Historical data analysis has long been used to bring a measure of forecasting to operations.
 Forecasting tools have traditionally relied on input from an airport’s operational database (AODB) combined with assumptions or generalised measurements for passenger behaviour.

 However, this doesn’t tell us much about passengers’ journeys.

 Many airports only focus on improving efficiency at passenger processing points.
 However, the whole terminal needs to be considered to improve passenger flow.

 People will naturally occupy whatever space is available, even when it is not intended for that purpose.
 This leads to flow disruptions, bottlenecks and potentially hazardous situations, resulting in traveller discomfort, complaints and bad reviews.